- Hide menu

 Out of a chasm between Mt.
 Teewinot and Mt.
 St. John once flowed a large glacier that ceased to exist after the Pinedale Glaciation during the last years of the Pleistocene epoch, which ended about 11,700 years ago.
 Upon the demise of the glacier its legacy is Jenny Lake and upstream to Cascade Canyon.

-After I finally took a closer took, I made an offer on my future home, cast a fly upon the waters of the South Fork of the Snake, and in no time at all had a writhing, two-pound rainbow tail dancing across an eddy as the fish tried for the fast water a short distance away.
+I cast a fly upon the waters of the South Fork and in no time at all had a writhing, two-pound rainbow tail dancing across an eddy as the fish tried for the fast water a short distance away.
 Ah, ha!
 I had heard the South Fork was a better fishery than the upper Snake, but had never bothered to try it.
 Now I was hooked.

 In the mountains of the Greater Yellowstone Ecosystem of northwest Wyoming there is a special valley resplendent with alpine amenities, wide-open spaces, vast forest wilderness, surrounded by towering peaks, and populated with more creatures than you can imagine.